Bon Pastor (Barcelona Metro)

-Bon Pastor is a Barcelona Metro station named after the neighbourhood of the same name where the station is situated, part of Barcelona's district of Sant Andreu.
+Bon Pastor (/ca/) is a Barcelona Metro station named after the neighbourhood of the same name where the station is situated, part of Barcelona's district of Sant Andreu.
 This neighbourhood, one of Barcelona's most deprived areas and until very recently made up mostly of cheap public housing has been undergoing some renovation.
 The station was opened on 18 April 2010 with the opening of the line from this station to Gorg and Can Peixauet, enabling this neighbourhood to be connected with the metro network.
 It is served by TMB-operated Barcelona Metro lines L9 and L10.

 Layout

 The station is located under Sant Adrià street and was built like many other new L9 metro stations with a 16-meter depth and 26 meter diameter well.
 The station is divided in three levels: the upper hall, the upper platform and the lower platform.
 The upper hall has an only access from the street equipped with escalators and elevators, making the station accessible for disabled persons.
 The upper hall has also ticket vending machines and a TMB Control Center.
 The upper platform is where run the trains towards La Sagrera and the lower platform is where run the trains towards Can Zam and Gorg stations.
 Until the opening of the line to La Sagrera, the lower platform was closed and all trains travelled on the upper level.